 If you want to get that same bite and sizzle in your sound, you need to get yourself a Fender Telecaster.
-And luckily, there are options here to suit every budget.
+Luckily, there are options here to suit every budget.

 In the lower price bracket, I would recommend opting for a Squier Telecaster.
 Some great options to consider here are as follows:

 In the middle price bracket, the Mexican made Fender Vintera or Player Telecasters are a brilliant option.
 Some great choice here are as follows:

 If you are looking to spend a bit more, I would recommend going for an American made Telecaster or Custom Shop Telecaster.
 Some of the best options here are as follows:

 - Fender American Original ’60s Telecaster